The Specker Challenge Game (SCG)

 The SCG encourages the agents to follow the rules of a scientific community.
 When two agents p1, p2 play, either p1 tells p2 that p2 has a bug in its reasoning and p1 gives a detailed reason, or vice versa.
 It is unlikely that p1 and p2 tie and cannot learn from each other.

 Applications of SCG are: (1) a new software development process for problem solving software that truely motivates software developers to produce reliable, "intelligent", and easy to evolve software (2) a new, highly motivating way of teaching software development by competition and collaboration with the competitions serving as a strong automatic and objective grading component (3) a new, highly motivating way of teaching about domain X again with the competitions doing fair grading (4) a new metric to compare algorithms useful for evaluating algorithms in academia, government and industry.
 Useful to managers, special issue editors, and educators.
 (5) modeling scientific communities and making predictions about those communities (6) enhancing traditional benchmarks with a dynamic benchmarking component (7) automated system testing of problem solving software (8) driver for algorithmic innovations (9) an alternative bidding process for problem solving software: Have a small number of bidders participate in a minimally paid SCG competition and pick the winner.
-As a side effect, useful unchallenged hypotheses are collected.
+As a side effect, useful unchallenged claims are collected.

-Hypotheses Structure, Reputation and Game Mechanism
+Claims Structure, Reputation and Game Mechanism

-The hypotheses of agent Alice are of the form: for all problems f in a subset sX of X, agent Alice can find a solution J satisfying some predicate q(f,J).
-A hypothesis is of the form (sX, q, confidence).
-If agent Bob thinks that Alice is wrong, he opposes Alice' hypothesis either (1) by strengthening q or (2) by providing a problem f to Alice where she cannot find a solution satisfying q.
+The claims of agent Alice are of the form: for all problems f in a subset sX of X, agent Alice can find a solution J satisfying some predicate q(f,J).
+A claim is of the form (sX, q, confidence).
+If agent Bob thinks that Alice is wrong, he opposes Alice' claim either (1) by strengthening q or (2) by providing a problem f to Alice where she cannot find a solution satisfying q.
 In case (1) Bob will win reputation if Alice cannot discount the strengthened q.
 In case (2), Bob will win reputation from Alice if she can satisfy q and otherwise Alice will win reputation from Bob.

 When an agent loses reputation, it means that it has a bug in its software or the other agent has better algorithms.
 Note that while the agents compete for reputation they also cooperate by giving each other constructive feedback.
-Hypotheses must be supported and discounted constructively by providing a problem and a solution.
+Claims must be supported and discounted constructively by providing a problem and a solution.
 The problem and solution reveals information that might help to improve the agent that lost reputation.

-As the game proceeds, knowledge is accumulated in the hypotheses that withstood discounting.
+As the game proceeds, knowledge is accumulated in the claims that withstood discounting.
 The winning agent, i.e., the agent with the highest reputation, has the most knowledge and the best algorithms to solve optimization problems in domain X.

 SCG played by humans